-One day I found a dead intact beetle, thinking of how the beetle also operated and looked like a little mechanical
+One day , in the summer of 1998, I found a dead intact beetle.
+A year later, thinking of how the beetle also operated and looked like a little mechanical

 device, I located my old broken Mickey Mouse wristwatch, took it apart and so decided to combine the two.
 After some

-time dissecting the beetle and outfitting it with watch parts and gears, I had a nice little sculpture.
-That was in 1999.
+time dissecting the beetle and outfitting it with watch parts and gears, I had an interesting sculpture, the first Insect Lab work.

 Where do you get your insects?